S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/consent-decision-making.md

 **The facilitator asks:** _Are there any possible objections, or concerns to this proposal?_

-**Remember:** concerns don't stop proposals becoming agreements, only qualified objections do.
+**Remember:** concerns don't stop proposals becoming policy, only qualified objections do.
 Concerns are heard in Step 9, after celebrating reaching an agreement!

 **Tips for the facilitator:**